 Ohio Center for Equity in Mathematics and Science

 Welcome to the OHIO Center for Equity in Mathematics and Science website.
-OCEMS is committed to strengthening collaboration, coordination, and communication among Patton College of Education faculty, OU faculty in other colleges, PreK-16 educators and administrators in the SouthEast Ohio region and beyond, and other important stakeholders including faculty at other institutions.
-This work supports the Patton College of Education and Ohio University missions.
+OCEMS is committed to strengthening collaboration, coordination, and communication among Patton College of Education faculty, Ohio University faculty in other colleges, PreK-16 educators and administrators in the SouthEast Ohio region and beyond, and other important stakeholders including faculty at other institutions.
+This work supports The Patton College of Education and Ohio University missions.

-Dr. Koestler is actively involved with mathematics education and teacher education organizations, such as the Association of Mathematics Teacher Educators (AMTE), the Association of Teacher Educators (ATE), and the National Council of Teachers of Mathematics (NCTM).
-Dr. Koestler is very involved in regional and state-level work.
-Dr. Koestler is a Board Member of the Ohio Mathematics Education Leadership Council (OMELC), is the Southeastern District Director for the Ohio Council of Teachers of Mathematics (OCTM), and is the Advisor for the Ohio University Council of Teacher of Mathematics.
-Click on the link to view the OCTM Presentation: Educational Resources at Your Fingertips [Powerpoint].
+Dr. Koestler is actively involved with mathematics education and teacher education organizations, such as the Association of Mathematics Teacher Educators (AMTE) and the National Council of Teachers of Mathematics (NCTM).
+Dr. Koestler is also very involved in regional and state-level work.
+Dr. Koestler is the Vice President- Elementary of the Ohio Council of Teachers of Mathematics (OCTM), and is the Advisor for the Ohio University Council of Teachers of Mathematics.

 Dr. Koestler was recently featured on the WOUB podcast, Teaching Matters.
-Episode 113: Math and Science Teaching Challenges w/ Dr. Courtney Koestler can be found here.
+Episode 113: Math and Science Teaching Challenges w/ Dr. Courtney Koestler.

 For more information about collaborating on possible projects, funding opportunities, and/or hiring Mathematics and Science Education faculty for professional development workshops, please contact: